 Stadium Grill, 1219 Fellows Place – This sports bar is attached to the Hampton Inn, near the Mizzou campus.
 If you have one too many and are staying there, then you’re in good shape.
 Appetizers, sandwiches, and burgers are standard fare, and as expected, beer and TVs will make your game day festivities complete.

 Oxford (Ole Miss)

-The food is excellent and there are TVs all along the wall in the main downstairs dining area.
+The food is excellent, and there are TVs all along the wall in the main downstairs dining area.
 Upstairs, you’ll find more of a “bar” atmosphere where you can find a sofa or loveseat to watch the game.
 Plus, you can watch students and fans roam the town’s square from the upstairs balcony.
-People watching at its best!
+It’s people watching at its best!

 Another option in Oxford is to remain in The Grove, the SEC’s best tail-gaiting venue, bar none.
 Ole Miss fans go all-out to decorate and stock their tents with delicious food and drink.
 About every third tent will have a flat-screen TV.
 Fans who remain in The Grove are hospitable, often inviting you to stop in for a “toddy.”

 Columbia (South Carolina)